Canadian genocide of Indigenous peoples: Denialism

-Despite decades of recognition and acknowledgments denialism claims is a factor within Canadian society.
+Despite decades of recognition and acknowledgments, residential school denialism is a factor within Canadian society.
 In 2022, Gregory Stanton, former president of the International Association of Genocide Scholars, issued a report stating Canada is in the "denial stage" of the ten stages of genocide.

 On National Truth and Reconciliation Day in 2023, prime minister Justin Trudeau stating that denialism was on the rise after disputes regarding the conclusiveness of the evidence of Indian residential schools gravesite discoveries.
 Federal Justice Minister David Lametti said in 2023 that he was open to outlawing residential school denialism.

 Kimberly Murray from the Office of the Independent Special Interlocutor, released a report in 2023 starting;

 Some still deny that children suffered physical, sexual, psychological, cultural, and spiritual abuses, despite the TRC’s indisputable evidence to the contrary.
 Others try to deny and minimize the destructive impacts of the Indian Residential Schools.
 They believe Canada’s historical myth that the nation has treated Indigenous Peoples with benevolence and generosity is true.

-The report prompted Leah Gazan, an NDP Member of Parliament, to introduced Bill C-413 in 2024 that would ban residential school denialism.
+The report prompted Leah Gazan, an NDP Member of Parliament, to introduce Bill C-413 in 2024, which would ban residential school denialism.
 However, legal scholars have previously asserted that a bill of this nature probably would not pass a constitutional challenge under the Canadian Charter.